ABOUT

 FORWARD THINKING

-In the beginning, our vision took us down a 25 year small business to big business path.
-I have seen Regional economies suffer huge economic swings.
+From the beginning, our vision for our environmental consultancy, 4T Consultants, took us down a multi-decade small business to big business path.
+Through my work in both my companies 4t and Small Company Big Business I have seen Regional economies suffer huge economic swings.
 Watching from the epicentre, I realised how vitally important it is for small businesses to build the resilience they need to survive a marathon – not just the quick sprint of the boom times.
-I played the long game by building up business strength gradually and this has been my goal and my passion since the beginning.
-I have walked the talk and through my involvement I have had the pleasure to speak, mentor, facilitate and collaborate to strengthen business and community engagement roles within our regional Australia.
+I’ve played the long game by building up business strength gradually and this has been my goal and my passion since the beginning.
+I have walked the talk, I have had the opportunity to speak, mentor, facilitate and collaborate to strengthen businesses and communities within regional Australia.

 GOLDEN OPPORTUNITIES